 Add subgroups as needed.
 For example, House may have mortgage, insurance, utilities, etc.

 Make sure you put necessary expense categories such as mortgage or rent, utilities, and insurance at the top.
-Follow these with important expenses such as food, car fuel, or household.
-Add flexible expenses such as entertainment at the bottom.
-If you have debt, this should be at the top of your list.
+If you have debt, this should be at the top of your list as well.
+Then list important expenses such as food, gas for your car, or household expenses.
+Add flexible expenses such as entertainment at the bottom of your list.

 Fill in expenses that have set amounts first.
-For example, mortgage or rent and car payments are expenses that you pay the same each month.
-Include all debt in your "must pay."
-Fill in other necessary expenses next.
-See what you have left.
+For example, mortgage or rent and car payments are expenses that remain the same each month.
+Include all debt in your "must pay" category.
+Fill in other necessary expenses next to see what you have left.
 Don't forget savings!

 This may be difficult, but you can do it.
-Live by the new budget.
-Remember, if it's not in your budget, don't spend it.
+Set a new budget and live by it.
+If it's not in your budget, don't spend it.
 If it's an unexpected emergency like a car repair or medical expense, then you must take money out of another area in your budget that month.
-This is also why it's important to include savings in your budget: for emergencies.
+This is also why it's important to include savings in your budget for emergencies.
 If you overspend one month, find out what happened and try to stay away from or adjust for that expense the next month.
-You can do it.
+You can do it!

-These tried and true tips will always be helpful in successfully keeping your finances in check:
+These tried and true tips will help you keep your finances in check:

 Make your next doctor’s appointment a success.Read Have A Healthier Doctor’s Appointment